-It’s important to make sure financing is in place before approaching a potential acquisition target.
+When funding an acquisition, it’s crucial to secure financing before approaching a potential insurance firm acquisition target.

 Developing strategy, originating transactions and vetting culture are always hot topics when looking to acquire an insurance firm.
 This is all predicated on the fact that you can actually afford to purchase an insurance firm.
 When providing a letter of intent, or a formal offer letter, potential buyers generally indicate how they intend to pay for the acquisition.
 When a buyer indicates that the deal is contingent on obtaining financing, the seller will likely view this as a risk to the deal.
 When a buyer has financing in place this not only reduces the risk to close for the seller but can help reduce the workload necessary for a buyer’s staff to get the deal across the finish line.

-When setting up a financing program for an acquisition strategy, there are four main components that buyers may use: cash on hand, third-party debt, seller financed debt and equity.
+When setting up a financing program for an insurance firm acquisition funding strategy, there are four main components that buyers may use: cash on hand, third-party debt, seller financed debt and equity.

 It has a thousand slang names, but regardless of what you call it, cash is king.

 Cash is often the first order of business when looking to fund a deal.
 It is generally the cheapest capital around, especially when it’s already in your business and nobody is clamoring to get it out.
 In the current interest rate environment, the yield on liquid investments is low (check your savings account statement if you don’t believe me) and thus the cash is likely sitting in an account with minimal returns.
 The cost of capital here is most often measured in opportunity cost, which represents the value of other things that the cash could be used for (e.g. that new boat you wanted).